Acoustics Toolbox is distributed under the GNU Public License.

 If instead, you run the

 package through Matlb, start Matlab and make sure you have 'at' in

 your path.
 Check that by typing to following on the Matlab command

-If the above runs
+If the above runs without

 could be you don't have at/Matlab in your Matlab path.

 unless you have a beefy computer--- it generates a very

 process.
 However, it's easy enough to restart the test battery at

 exactly the point where it overwhelms your system.

 version of the Acoustics Toolbox

 Note that at/Matlab includes

 to come soon).
 The Matlab versions are typically much slower;

 however, they're much easier to use and modify.
 The Matlab version

 Matlab front-end providing a Graphical User Interface for the

 Acoustic Toolbox written by Alec

 Duncan from the Centre for

-Science and Technology at Curtin University.
+Marine Science and Technology at Curtin University.